TamiresEscobar/fakestoregithub/README.md

 use npm start to start the project in the browser

 ### `MAIN CONTENT` with react-app settings
-branch principal com as configurações inicial do react-app.
+branch principal com as configurações iniciais do react-app.
 Utilize a branch develop para obter atualizações de componentes.

 ## `BRANCH develop`